NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 * Maintains current job descriptions.
 * performs work functions and keeps records as per approved SOPs and/or laboratory policies.
 * Writes and reviews SOPs.
-* Identifies and records non-conformities with *Corrective Action*.
+* Identifies and records non-conformities with [corrective action](#87-corrective-actions-option-a).
 * Corrects non-conformities and potential non-conformities.
 * Improves laboratory activities and quality system on a continuous basis.
 * Orientates new IT personnel.